speer-technologies/react-native-assessment/README.md

 Please commit all of your work to a *private* GitHub repository.
 When you are finished, <b>include a log of the time spent for this assessment</b>, <b>invite</b> the [tae-at-speer](https://github.com/tae-at-speer) account.

+<b>Note</b>: Any submissions that do not follow these requirements will be rejected

 To submit your assessment please see here: https://docs.google.com/forms/d/e/1FAIpQLSc-DtUp1TLlde_FTjL-kkAkAn0M0I4Xjf4Md5M5NjYJWpDg4g/viewform?usp=sf_link